Cameraptor/SORA2_API_Node_ComfyUI/Readme.md

   <img src="https://static.tildacdn.com/tild3631-6366-4239-b935-373638363263/photo_2025-10-08_00-.jpg" alt="Sora2 Node Preview" width="100%">
 </div>

+> **The most convenient and comfortable way to generate with SORA officially in ComfyUI - high quality output without watermarks!**

-> **Universal ComfyUI node providing direct access to the full capabilities of the OpenAI Sora API**
+> Universal ComfyUI node providing direct access to the full capabilities of the OpenAI Sora API

 Create videos from text, animate your images, and generate sequential remixes all within a single, convenient interface.